 I added a commenting feature for the blog using giscus.
 Basically, it uses Github Discussions to store comments instead of storing it in its own database on the web server.
 Since this website is hosted on Github Pages and Pages only supports static websites, it cannot host its own databases to store things such as comments.
+This guide explains how to add giscus comments to statically-hosted websites, and some quirks and caveats with using Github Discussions as a database for your comments.

 Try it